ethus3h/personal/work/Fall 2018/NMD498/Assignment 6/2018m10d22a23-Assignment 6: Text-Based Proposal.md

   - Write C implementation of StageL
   - Benchmark JavaScript implementation versus C→WebAssembly, out of curiosity.
 WASM would require clang in the toolchain, which wouldn't be ideal until clang can be run on non-WASM EITE, but anyway...
   - An alternative strategy could omit implementing the technology, and only focusing on developing the specification, although that strategy would risk increasing the problems the project is intended to fix (by providing existing IT companies with the project’s technological innovations, but not having a free/libre implementation of them to prevent existing companies using distorted clones of the idea to further their proprietary goals and vendor lock-in).
-- Write/compile the library
-  - Write, compile, and organize content for part 1 of the library
-    - Specifications (from above)
-    - Subject area information (history, mathematics, linguistics, engineering, etc.)
-  - Continue compiling part 2 of the library
-- (Dependent on additional finances, land, and people) Provide physical cloud computing infrastructure
-- Figure out how to connect the community's network to the Internet, somehow (its connection shouldn't be dependent on external parties: it should follow the Internet Archive's model of being an AS with peering agreements) to allow accessing and preserving the knowledge there.
-In accordance with avoiding dependencies on external resources, the Internet should likely not be relied on for providing connectivity, although at least in the beginning it is useful for communication to facilitate the project, and perhaps the benefits of providing Internet-based remote login to the information technology environment would outweigh the risks.

 # Resources needed